PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 19:25:08
+Last updated: 2024-04-02 19:25:41
-Random Quote: Sometimes the most important thing in a whole day is the rest we take between two deep breaths. - Etty Hillesum
+Random Quote: Faith in oneself is the best and safest course. - Michelangelo